 - Participation in Regional Response Team activation, either on scene or via teleconference;

-- Frequent information updates to state agencies and water supply utilities via telephone, fax, and the Electronic Bulletin Board;
+- Frequent information updates to state agencies and water supply utilities;

-- Activation of the Organics Detection System for intensive monitoring at affected sites;
+- Activation of the Organics Detection System for intensive volatiles monitoring at affected sites;

-- Arranging for samples of contaminated water to be sent to downstream water utilities for treatability studies;
+- Arranging for samples of contaminated water to be collected for further analyses.

 - On-river monitoring.